Shamsul Alam (Bir Uttam): Death and legacy

-Group Captain(Retd.)
+Group Captain (Retd.)
 Shamsul Alam died on 8 December 2022 in a private medical.
-His sons, Hasib Alam Talukder, an Awami League politician, and Ashiqur Rahman, were accused in a murder case after the fall of the Sheikh Hasina led Awami League government.
+His sons, Hasan Mahmud Khan, an Awami League politician, and Shamsuddin Ahmed Riyadh, were accused in a murder case after the fall of the Sheikh Hasina led Awami League government.
 The plaintiff wanted to accuse four but the lawyer changed it to more than 2000 accused including Talukder who was in Canada at the time of the murder.